ISU-152: Self-propelled artillery

 The ISU-152 was also sometimes used as self-propelled artillery for support on the battlefield and preparatory bombardments, though it had a medium range of fire and a slow speed of reloading.
 The Soviet army had not developed specialized vehicles for this purpose.
-Their tank and mechanized units were well equipped with towed artillery, but the towed guns were very vulnerable while moving and they could not support tanks and motorized infantry during rapid advances into enemy positions, especially when they lacked the armored fully enclosed design of vehicles like ISU-152.
+Their tank and mechanized units were well equipped with towed artillery, but towed guns were very vulnerable while moving and could not support tanks and motorized infantry during rapid advances into enemy positions, unlike fully enclosed armored vehicles like the ISU-152.

 The internal stowage was limited to only 20 or 21 rounds of ammunition, with extra rounds often stowed on the rear deck.
 Replenishing the vehicle's ammunition supply took over 40 minutes and required a very strong loader, due to the large size and weight of the shells - over 40 kg.
 The ST-10 telescopic sight used for direct fire was graduated up to 900 m.
-A second, panoramic, sight was used for direct fire up to 3,500 m range no direct fire.
+A second panoramic sight was used for direct fire up to 3,500 m range no direct fire.
 However, it was problematic for the gunner to switch between the two.
-To compensate it was simpler to concentrate the fire of several vehicles onto the target, sacrificing accuracy for volume of firepower.
+To compensate, it was simpler to concentrate the fire of several vehicles onto the target, sacrificing accuracy for volume of firepower.
 The high-explosive shells were large enough to take out even a heavily armoured vehicle, or a fortification with the even heavier long-range concrete-piercing shells.
 The usual complement of ammunition was 13 high-explosive and 7 armour-piercing or concrete-piercing.